The statute of limitations in wrongful death cases in New York State is two years.

 A third possible exception is if, there is a criminal action pending against the potential defendant in the lawsuit.
 If there is, the administrator is granted at least one year from the date of the termination of the criminal case to start the wrongful death case against that person, as per N.Y.
 EPT.
 Law § 5-4.1.

-Families that have lost a loved one in New York should speak with a wrongful death lawyers as soon as possible to ensure the New York wrongful death statute of limitations does not expire.
+Families that have lost a loved one in New York should speak with a wrongful death lawyer as soon as possible to ensure the New York wrongful death statute of limitations does not expire.